- Sunday 5 April 2020

 - 26.2 miles

-Starting under the White City Arch, the closed road route passes some of Manchester’s most iconic landmarks including the Manchester Opera House, Spinningfields and the Albert Memorial Hall.
-You'll be cheered along the whole way by the thousands of spectators who gather in the city centre to watch the race every year, bringing all the Northern spirit!
+Starting under the White City Arch, with the world-famous backdrop of Manchester United's Old Trafford stadium, the closed road route passes some of Manchester’s most iconic landmarks.
+And new for 2020, the route now takes in a three-mile loop of the city centre, showcasing the Manchester Opera House, Spinningfields and the Albert Memorial Hall.
+You'll be cheered along the whole way by the thousands of spectators, bringing all the northern spirit!

-Free technical running vest to help you look the part
+Free technical running vest (made from recycled plastic) to help you look the part

 Expert fundraising support from our Scope Events Team to make reaching the fundraising target easy and fun